HellBri8nger/discord-music-bot-/README.md

 youtube_dl
 youtube-search

-Just replace the token on the bottom in main.py and run it and the should work
+Just replace the token on the bottom in main.py and run it and the bot should work

 -add to add songs using url
 -search to search